 - Equity commingled funds.
-TMRS invests in six passively managed commingled fund structures that offer daily liquidity.
+TMRS invests in passively managed commingled fund structures that offer daily liquidity.
 TMRS' commingled funds essentially have the same objective to provide similar return and risk characteristics that approximate the overall performance of domestic and international securities included in the underlying index. - Non-core fixed income funds.
-Non-core fixed income includes a wide variety of fixed income strategies, including emerging market debt, high yield, bank loans, collateralized loan obligations, direct lending, mortgage-backed securities, and asset-backed securities, among others.
+Non-core fixed income includes a wide variety of fixed income strategies, including emerging market debt, high yield, bank loans, collateralized loan obligations, direct lending, mortgage-backed securities, asset-backed securities, and opportunistic credit funds, among others.
 These investments are research-intensive based on fundamental bottom-up analysis.
 Generally, non-core fixed income seeks to capture both high income and price appreciation.
-Liquidity, volatility, expected return and investment horizon vary with each strategy. - Real return funds.
-Real return funds invest primarily in the capital structures of U.S. and other global hard assets such as infrastructure, minerals, agriculture, energy, and timber.
-The fair values of the investments in this type have been determined using the NAV per share (or its equivalent) of the Plan's ownership interest in partners' capital.
-TMRS' real return fund investments may be classified into two structural categories: i) open end vehicles and ii) closed end funds.
-TMRS invests in one open end vehicle, a commingled investment trust which invests in publicly tradable assets.
-TMRS has daily liquidity in this vehicle.
-TMRS invests in 11 closed end funds with average contractual vehicle lives of 6 14 years over which the funds will first purchase and subsequently dispose of assets.
+Liquidity, volatility, expected return, and investment horizon vary with each strategy. - Real return funds.
+Real return funds invest primarily in the capital structures of U.S. and other global hard assets such as infrastructure, minerals, agriculture, energy, and timber, among others.
+The fair values of the investments in this type have been determined using the NAV per share (or its equivalent) of the Plans' ownership interest in partners' capital.
+TMRS' real return fund investments may typically be classified into two structural categories: i) open end vehicles and ii) closed end funds.
+TMRS invests in vehicles, which also invest in publicly tradable assets.
+TMRS invests in closed end funds with average contractual vehicle lives of 6 14 years over which the funds will first purchase and subsequently dispose of assets.
 Distributions from each fund will be received as the underlying investments of the funds are liquidated.
 TMRS has invested in closed end real return vehicles since calendar year 2015.
-Accordingly, given the recent vintage profile, net capital call activity (i.e., capital is being funded into these vehicles) is currently occurring.

-■ Absolute return funds:
+Absolute return funds:

 - Fund of hedge funds.
 TMRS invests in a custom fund of hedge funds with the objective of pursuing capital appreciation by allocating assets among a variety of alternative investment strategies.
-The mandate seeks to decrease portfolio risk by providing attractive, riskadjusted returns with low correlation to traditional asset classes.
+The mandate seeks to decrease portfolio risk by providing attractive, risk-adjusted returns with low correlation to traditional asset classes.
+Leverage may be used by some managers.
 The fund allows for quarterly redemptions, with a notice period of 95 days. - Equity hedge funds.
-TMRS invests in three equity hedge funds.
+TMRS invests in equity hedge funds.
 These funds hold positions in equities on both the long and short side.
 Typically, managers will rely on fundamental bottom-up research in order to select stocks to go long or short, but managers may also incorporate technical analysis.
-Often managers will use a top-down approach looking at macro themes and trends to direct research and portfolio construction.
+Often managers will use a top-down approach, looking at macro themes and trends to direct research and portfolio construction.
 Some managers will add a macro overlay in order to guide regional or country allocations.
-On occasion, managers may make use of non-equity instruments such as CDs, swaps, currency overlay, or even credit positions if valuations are compelling.
-Managers may define their regional exposure based on the domicile of the company that they are investing in or the operating markets of the company.
-A fund in this group is subject to gate provisions, limiting withdrawals. - Global macro hedge funds.
-TMRS invests in five global macro hedge funds.
+Managers may also make use of non-equity instruments such as CDs, swaps, currency overlay, and derivatives if they are desirable.
+Leverage may be used by some managers.
+Funds in this group are typically subject to gating provisions, limiting withdrawals. - Global macro hedge funds.
+TMRS invests in global macro hedge funds.
 These funds take directional positions in currencies, bonds, equities, and commodities.
 Investment decisions are based on a manager's top-down view of the world: analysis of the economy, interest rates, inflation, government policy, and geopolitical factors.
 The relative valuations of financial instruments within or between asset classes can also play a role in investment decisions.
-Some funds in this group are subject to gate provisions, limiting withdrawals. - Multi-strategy-opportunistic hedge funds.
-TMRS invests in three multi-strategy hedge funds, which include hedge funds where capital is shifted on an opportunistic basis between a small number of hedge fund styles.
-Some funds in this group are subject to gate provisions, limiting withdrawals.
+Leverage may be used by some managers.
+Funds in this group are typically subject to gating provisions, limiting withdrawals. - Multi-strategy opportunistic hedge funds.
+TMRS invests in multi-strategy hedge funds, which include hedge funds where capital is shifted on an opportunistic basis between a small number of hedge fund styles.
+Funds in this group are typically subject to gating provisions, limiting withdrawals.